 Katrina was honored to be the John E. Nance Writer-in-Residence at The Thurber House in Columbus, Ohio in October 2013.
 As a kid, she always wanted to live in a haunted house and she finally got her chance!

 Katrina loves teaching creative writing classes in person and online, and encourages you to check out her Events & Classes page for classes and seminars.
 She is especially excited about her new ventures, which “are not writing classes but life classes,” including Leap and the Net Will Appear (all about creating positive change) and the Happy Class (all about getting more happiness in your life, and everyone could use more of that, right?).
-The next Happy Class is Tuesday, February 28.
-For those who have enjoyed the Leap class in the past, a follow-up Making the Leap Last begins March 1.
+For those who have enjoyed the Leap class in the past, a follow-up Making the Leap Last begins May 8.
 Katrina also enjoys inspiring audiences with her Public Speaking and was incredibly honored to give a TED Talk for TEDx Dayton last October.